rapid7/metasploit-framework/Metasploit-Remote-Data-Service-and-REST-API.md

 with Metasploit's various data models through a REST API.

 ### Requirements
-You can find more information on setting that up on the [Metasploit help page](https://metasploit.help.rapid7.com/docs/managing-the-database).
+To use the remote data service you will need a PostgreSQL database running to serve as the backend.
+You can find more information on setting that up on the
+[Metasploit help page](https://metasploit.help.rapid7.com/docs/managing-the-database).

 ### Starting Up